reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

     To simplify this tutorial, the following assumptions are made:

-    * Chemical equilibrium is used for modeling the chemical reactions in this problem, not only for reactions between aqueous-aqueous species, but also for those between mineral and aqueous species.
+    * Chemical equilibrium is used for modelling the chemical reactions in this problem, not only for reactions between aqueous-aqueous species but also for those between mineral and aqueous species.
-    * A uniform and constant velocity field is imposed and it is not updated by solving, for example, Darcy equation.
+    * A uniform constant velocity field is imposed and it is not updated by solving, for example, Darcy equation.
     * Both temperature and pressure are also kept constant along the rock.